 These courses involve students work together and independently, translating a selection of literary and journalistic texts from French into English and/or vice versa.
-All students taking translation will be expected to learn vocabulary for weekly tests.
+All students taking translation will be expected to learn vocabulary as relevant to the course.
 They will submit at least four pieces of written work per term.

 Suggested introductory reading for translation: